Catalyst Awards for the Development of Diagnostics, Devices, Therapeutics and Digital Health

 We have funded apps in the past so it is still worth going through the above questionnaire and determining potential based on those results.

 - Is activating a clinical trial a requirement?

 Absolutely not.
 Most of these will be for development steps prior to clinical trials.
 The costs of trials that would be submitted to FDA for new indications are tremendous and one would expect a licensing of IP prior to that step in most (but not all) cases.

-- Can the proposed project be testing an already existing drug for a new application?
+- Can the proposed project be testing an already existing drug, device or therapeutic for a new application?